collaborativebioinformatics/Disease_Subtyping_2022/README.md

 We have created a basic validation platform for driver mutation and subtype-specific drug predictions for colorectal cancer.
 There are four general directions in which we would like to expand the project.
 First, having a more automated data import and metadata harmonization pipeline for transcriptional and clinical data, leveraging modern data sharing and management techniques.
 Second, developing a semantic web-based learning system off the back of this analysis, such that scores can be continually refined as more biobanks, clinical trials and RWE comes online.
 Third, developing a proteomic and a DNA-based methods for CMS subtyping that can be leveraged as clinical diagnostics.
 Fourth, expanding this analysis to other cancer types that have identified CMS, such as ovarian, bladder and small cell lung cancer.

+# Acknowledgements

+The results <published or shown> here are in whole or part based upon data generated by the TCGA Research Network: https://www.cancer.gov/tcga

 # References